 Mergers or acquisitions are high profile, time critical events.
-Businesses can merge to create an entirely new company or one business can acquire another but either way there will always be a need to consider the digital assets affected by the business decision.
-So, it would be useful to offer some insight into the considerations that we have to discuss when supporting the business through the migration of related data.
+Some businesses merge to create an entirely new company or one business acquires another, but either way there is always a need to consider the digital assets affected by the business decision.
+So, it would be useful to offer some insight into the considerations we have to discuss when supporting the business through the content migration process of related data.

 Why the need for migration expertise?

 For most businesses, a large merger or acquisition is an unusual occurrence.
 As a result, there is typically a lack of in-house knowledge and experience of how to plan for and deliver a seamless M&A project.
 In our experience the scale and complexity of these projects is often underestimated leading to a last minute rush and the risk of reduced data quality.

 With our bespoke Vamosa Migration Architect software and experience of similar projects, we can anticipate and help customers avoid the common problems experienced when trying to merge data and user created content.
 Along with data volumes and a full inventory, our initial analysis will identify the following potential issues, allowing customers to make informed decisions about their content before it’s too late.